 The Department for Education sets out key ‘Fundamental British Values’.
-We have built upon these ideas to compile the Fitzharrys Fundamentals booklet, developing the principles of:
+We have built upon these ideas to compile the Fitzharrys Fundamentals booklet (below), developing the principles of:

 The Fitzharrys Fundamentals booklet shows the relevance of each principle in our students’ lives at school and beyond.
-The Fitzharrys Fundamentals support each student in becoming an active citizen who understands the importance of community and commonality, and that Together Everyone Achieves More.
+These values and our ethos support each student in becoming an active citizen who understands the importance of community and commonality, and that Together Everyone Achieves More.

 Education and information are vital elements in encouraging positive attitudes and helping students and families be aware of potential risk factors.
 Our e-safety programme supports students in making informed choices and understanding how they can be influenced on-line.

 The Fitzharrys Fundamentals booklet includes a wider range of helpful resources and websites to provide access to professional support for students.
 We encourage students to speak to someone at school if they have a concern about anything.

 The booklet and posters around school share our key message:

 Parents who wish to learn more about anti-extremism can find further informantion and advice on the links below, as well as undertake a free e-learning training course provided by the DfE.